mfaisalkhatri/selenium4poc/README.md

     delivery message.

 - End-to-End tests for Juice Shop Website are running on 'http://localhost:3000' inside the container in GitHub actions.
-- CI/CD Pipeline has been added using Github Actions.
-Checkout the blog [How to setup Github Actions for Java with Maven project?][bloggithubactions] for detailed explanation of how to setup pipeline using github actions.
+- CI/CD Pipeline has been added using GitHub Actions.
+Checkout the blog [How to setup GitHub Actions for Java with Maven project?][bloggithubactions] for detailed explanation of how to set up pipeline using GitHub actions.
-- Checkout the blog [End to End testing using Selenium WebDriver and Java][seleniumblogmedium] to get better understanding of how to write end to end tests.
+- Checkout the blog [End to End testing using Selenium WebDriver and Java][seleniumblogmedium] to get better understanding of how to write end-to-end tests.

+## End-to-End Tests for [LambdaTest ECommerce Playground Website][lambdatestecommerceplayground]

+### Following is the automation test strategy used for writing end-to-end tests:

+1. The User will navigate to the website.
+2. From the Home Page of the screen, user will navigate to the Registration Page and register himself.
+Verification will be done by asserting the registration successful message.
+3. User will click on the Shop by Category option on the top left and select a category for selecting the product to purchase.
+4. From the Product Page, the user will hover on any product which he likes and select the Add to cart option.
+Once a product is added to cart, assertions will be performed to check the success message displayed.
+5. On the Checkout page, user will provide the billing address details and also assertion will be made for product name and its respective price.
+6. Once a product is checked out, the user lands on the Order Confirmation page, where product name, price and shipping address will be asserted and after that Order would be marked as confirmed.
+7. Finally, an Order confirmation message would be verified in the tests which marks the end of the test journey.

+- Checkout the blog [Writing Selenium Web Automation tests in Fluent way!][seleniummediumfleuntblog] to get better understanding of how to write end-to-end tests using fluent pattern.

 ## How to run the Tests?

-### Running Juice Shop Tests in local
+### Running Juice Shop Tests on your local machine:

 - Start `Juice-Shop` website locally, for doing this we will make use of `docker-compose-v3-juiceshop.yml` which is available in the root folder of this project.